-Read on for three simple ways to measure your ring size, quick tips, and some info on international ring size conversions.
+Read on for three simple ways to measure your correct ring size, quick tips, and some info on international ring size conversions.

 Our ring sizes all use standard US measurements.
 Confusingly, different countries (like the UK, France, Germany, Japan and Switzerland) all have their own measurement systems.
-There are plenty of conversion charts online so you can easily translate between the two.
+There are plenty of conversion ring size charts online so you can easily translate between the two.

 |Linjer Ring Size||EU Ring Size||Inner Diameter of Ring (mm)||Finger Circumference (mm)|

 Whether you're looking to figure out your own ring size, or your partner's size, make sure to refer to our printable ring size chart above—and if you're between sizes, we suggest to choose the bigger size!

 FYI: the most common ring sizes for women's ring fingers are 6 and 7.

 This one is quick and simple!
 If you already own a ring that fits the intended finger, simply:

 - Measure the inside diameter of the ring in millimetres (see image above)

 - Check the ring size chart above in the "Ring Diameter (mm)" column to find the ring size

 If you have a ring sizing tool like the one in the picture above, you're in luck!
 This is a really easy way to figure out your ring size.